 You should try to put your joints through a full range of motion at least once a day to combat stiffness.
 This requires physical activity, which is also a great way to stay fit and healthy.
 Regular exercise reduces your risk of many serious medical conditions.
 However, some high-impact exercises can cause a flare-up in arthritis symptoms.
 Try swimming, walking, or gentle cycling, all of which put less strain on the joints.

-Be aware of how much your joints can handle, and make sure that you reduce the stress on your joints whilst carrying out everyday tasks.
+Try to notice how much your joints can handle, and learn when you need to rest.
+Be careful to minimise stress on your joints while carrying out everyday tasks.
 You should always spread the weight of an object that you are carrying, for example.

 - Keep important items in easy to reach places.

 - Use a handrail to help get up and down the stairs.

 - Use long-handled tools to picks things up or to clean.

 It is also very important to stick to a healthy diet if you have arthritis.
 Eating healthy foods will give your body the nutrients it needs and help you to maintain a healthy weight.
 Your diet needs to include the following: